maevadevs/Learn-Mastering-Shiny/README.md

 # [Mastering Shiny](https://mastering-shiny.org/)

-My personal notes from reading the book [*Mastering Shiny*](https://mastering-shiny.org/), by Hadley Wickham.
+These are my personal notes from reading the book [*Mastering Shiny*](https://mastering-shiny.org/), by Hadley Wickham.

 ## Parts Overview